Cadillac ATS: ATS-V

-The ATS-V features a Brembo high-performance brake system developed to provide durability and capability for track day car performance.
-The transmission options are a Tremec TR6060 six-speed manual with active revolution matching and launch control or a HydraMatic 8L90 eight-speed automatic with launch control and Performance Algorithm Shift.

-Motor Trend conducted a comparison between the BMW M3, ATS-V, and Mercedes-AMG C63-S. The Cadillac managed to accelerate faster than both German vehicles and was the fastest around Willow Springs International Motorsports Park; it was also the least expensive in the test.
+Motor Trend conducted a comparison between the BMW M3, ATS-V, and AMG C63-S. The Cadillac managed to accelerate faster than both German vehicles, and was the fastest around Willow Springs International Motorsports Park; it was also the least expensive in the test.

-Cadillac competed at the Pirelli World Challenge from 2015 to 2017 with the Cadillac ATS-V.R, a racecar based on the ATS-V under the GT3 regulations, developed in collaboration with Pratt & Miller.
-Johnny O'Connell won the championship in 2015, finished fourth in 2016 and sixth in 2017.
-In addition, Michael Cooper finished third in 2016 and second in 2017.

 The ATS-V sedan was replaced by the Cadillac CT4-V. The coupe ATS-V was discontinued without replacement.